veebch/Bip39-Dice/README.md

 ## What now?

-To determine the final 24th word, use a hardware wallet or an OFFLINE machine running python
+To determine the final 24th word, on an OFFLINE machine, edit `rolls.txt` and replace the words that you chose using dice.
+Then run:

 `python3 24thword.py`